p2pu/lernanta-dev-env/README.md

 2. Download and install Vagrant http://downloads.vagrantup.com/tags/v1.0.3
    - or alternatively run 'gem install vagrant' if you have a working ruby environment
 3. git clone http://github.com/p2pu/lernanta-dev-env.git
-4. cd to the project directory and type "vagrant up"
+4. cd to the project directory and type `vagrant up`

 Terminology:
 ------------